 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Other Extraction Worker Job Titles

-There were about 17,000 jobs for Extraction Worker in 2016 (in the United States).
+In 2016, there was an estimated number of 17,000 jobs in the United States for Extraction Worker.
 New jobs are being produced at a rate of 19.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,300 new jobs for Extraction Worker by 2026.
-The BLS estimates 2,600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,600 job openings in this field each year.